awslabs/multi-model-server/docs/server.md

 * [--port 8080]
 * [--host 127.0.0.1]

+gpu argument is to specifiy whether to use gpu for inference.

 Logging and exporting an SDK can also be triggered with additional arguments.
 Details are in the following Arguments section.

 #### Arguments: